List of X characters: Creation and development

-After finishing Clamp School Detectives, the manga artists group Clamp decided to write a story in which readers see the development of two groups, the Dragons of Heavens and the Dragons of Earth led by Kamui Shiro and Fūma Monou, respectively.
+After finishing Clamp School Detectives, the manga artists group Clamp decided to write a story in which readers see the development of two groups, the Dragons of Heaven and the Dragons of Earth led by Kamui Shiro and Fūma Monou, respectively.
 Ohkawa specifically chose the idea of seven characters from two groups because she was influenced by religious groups but wanted to avoid Christian references.
-Instead, she created the concept of the Dragons of Heavens and Earth and avoided less characters due to similarities with the tokusatsu genre.
-However, rather than starting the manga with the war between the Dragons, she instead envisioned the "high school manga" to introduce the cast in a more stereotypical fashion.
-Kamui was originally written as a high-school student from Kotori Monou's point of view to appeal to the shōjo manga audience of female teenagers.
-However, poor response from readers led to Clamp changing their characterizations.
+Instead, she created the concept of the Dragons of Heaven and Earth and avoided less characters due to similarities with the tokusatsu genre.
+However, rather than starting the manga with the war between the Dragons, she instead envisioned the "high school manga" to introduce the cast in a more fashion mode.
+Kamui was originally written as a high-school student from Kotori Monou's point of view to appeal to the audience of females.
+However, controversial response from readers led to Clamp changing their characterizations.
 Ohkawa also aimed to show characters from their previous works in the X resulting in multiple crossovers.
-As Kamui and Kotori's characterization were changed due the negative response, Clamp wrote the idea of Kotori's posttraumatic disorder and her eventual death which resulted in sad responses from readers.
+As Kamui and Kotori's characterization were changed due the negative response, Clamp wrote the idea of Kotori's post traumatic disorder and her eventual death which resulted in sad responses from readers.
 Though he had few appearances in the beginning, Ohkawa envisioned Fuma's transformation into the series' villain which the other artists from the group enjoyed and thus looked forward to draw.

 Several of the series' characters were created using the Osamu Tezuka's Star System technique were old designs incorporated in new characters with Kamui's exception which proved challenging due to his role.
 He was made to stand apart from other characters, and Ohkawa called his hairstyle and school uniform average.
 Clamp's lead artist Mokona believes this was influenced by the heroic character-type upon which he was based.
 During serialization of the series, Clamp found issues with the amount of gore they aimed to portray especially Kotori's death which is foreshadowed in dream scenes.
 This was mostly affected by the themes of violence and video games present in the 1990s but the writers feared that toning down the violence would negatively affect the manga.
 Another death scene that left Clamp facing issues was when Fuma decapitates Saiki which resulted in more negative response from the readers.
-Ohkawa claimed they were meant to be cruel with the narrative which did not fit in the shojo demography (young girls).
+Ohkawa claimed that they were meant to be cruel with the narrative which did not fit in the magazine's demography.
 The fight sequences were inspired by the manga Dragon Ball most specifically by how the author Akira Toriyama used white backgrounds.